 Have you ever wondered how much better the people in the pointy end of the plane are having it?
 Or maybe there’s not that much difference after all?
-We decided to investigate it on our flight from Melbourne to Hong Kong with Cathay Pacific.
+We decided to investigate it on our flight from Melbourne to Hong Kong with Cathay Pacific and checked their economy and business class service.

 We booked our tickets using frequent flyer points.
 35 000 Qantas points for my economy flight and 45 000 Asia Miles for Hubby’s business seat (guess who drew the short straw).
 The airport fees for both tickets were the same – around A$170.